Intercompany dialogue

 Background

 The Constitution and Procedure for the Prescription Medicines Code of Practice Authority (Paragraph 5.11) requires intercompany dialogue in advance of any complaint from a pharmaceutical company being accepted.
 Complaints can only proceed if the case preparation manager is satisfied that the complainant company informed the respondent company that it proposed to make a formal complaint and offered intercompany dialogue at a senior level in an attempt to resolve the matter, but that this was refused or dialogue proved unsuccessful.
-A formal statement detailing the actions taken must be provided.
+Details of the actions taken must be provided as part of the complaint.
 In addition, a complaint from a company must be signed or authorised by the chief executive and state the clauses of the Code alleged to have been breached.

-The requirements for intercompany dialogue in the Constitution and Procedure do not apply where failure to comply with an undertaking given in a previous case is alleged.
+The requirements for intercompany dialogue in the Constitution and Procedure do not apply where failure to comply with an undertaking given to the Authority in a previous case is alleged.

 The industry recognises the contribution that intercompany dialogue makes to robust, effective self-regulation which relies upon companies making fully informed responses to complaints as well as upon the transparency and openness of both parties.